Aircraft spotting: Techniques

-Spotting styles
+Spotting

 Some spotters will note and compile the markings, a national insignia or airline livery or logo, a squadron badge or code letters in the case of a military aircraft.
 Published manuals allow more information to be deduced, such as the delivery date or the manufacturer's construction number.
 Camouflage markings differ, depending on the surroundings in which that aircraft is expected to operate.

 In general, most spotters attempt to see as many aircraft of a given type, a particular airline, or a particular subset of aircraft such as business jets, commercial airliners, military and/or general aviation aircraft.
 Some spotters attempt to see every airframe and are known as "frame spotters."
 Others are keen to see every registration worn by each aircraft.

 Ancillary activities might include listening-in to air traffic control transmissions (using radio scanners, where that is legal), liaising with other "spotters" to clear up uncertainties as to what aircraft have been seen at specific times or in particular places.
 Several internet mailing list groups have been formed to help communicate aircraft seen at airports, queries and anomalies.
 These groups can cater to certain regions, certain aircraft types, or may appeal to a wider audience.
-Many of these groups originated from the original Oxford.vax group which pioneered this type of communication.
 The result is that information on aircraft movements can be delivered worldwide in a real-time fashion to spotters.

 The hobbyist might travel long distances to visit different airports, to see an unusual aircraft, or to view the remains of aircraft withdrawn from use.
-Air shows usually draw large numbers of spotters as it is a chance to enter airfields and air bases worldwide that are usually closed to the public and to see displayed aircraft at close range.
+Air shows usually draw large numbers of spotters as they are opportunities to enter airfields and air bases worldwide that are usually closed to the public and to see displayed aircraft at close range.
 Some aircraft may be placed in the care of museums (see Aviation archaeology) – or perhaps be cannibalized in order to repair a similar aircraft already preserved.

 Aircraft registrations can be found in books, with online resources, or in monthly magazines from enthusiast groups.
 Most spotters maintained books of different aircraft fleets and would underline or check each aircraft seen.
 Each year, a revised version of the books would be published and the spotter would need to re-underline every aircraft seen.
 With the development of commercial aircraft databases spotters were finally able to record their sightings in an electronic database and produce reports that emulated the underlined books.

+Thanks to the Internet and live video streaming, planespotters are now able to watch departure and arrival traffic from anywhere in the world with Internet access.
+Airline Videos Live, based in Los Angeles at LAX and streaming since 2019, offers several days of streaming weekly on their exclusive YouTube channel in a highly polished format, manned by "The Plane Jockeys".
+In addition to LAX, AVL also streams from airports such as San Francisco (SFO), New York (JFK), Phoenix (PHX) and even Sint Maarten, and have a following more than 830,000 subscribers, dwarfing the smaller streaming channels in the area.